wso2/docs-is/en/identity-server/next/docs/guides/authentication/add-application-native-login.md

 - You need to have a user account in {{ product_name }}.
 If you don't already have one, [create a user account]({{base_path}}/guides/users/manage-customers/#onboard-a-user) in {{ product_name }}.

-## Enable API-based authentication
+## Enable app-native authentication

-Follow the steps below to enable API-based authentication for your application.
+Follow the steps below to enable app-native authentication for your application.

 1. On the WSO2 Identity Server Console, go to **Applications**.